Alano.ONLINE - Your 12-step group's affordable online clubhouse!

 Alcoholics Anonymous

-In Ohio in the 1930's, Bill W. and Dr. Bob found that they could not relieve their alcoholism through any power of humankind, but only by taking spiritual account of their lives with the guidance of a higher power of their own understanding.
+In Ohio in the 1930's, Bill W. and Dr. Bob found that they could not relieve their alcoholism through any human power, but only by taking spiritual account of their lives with the guidance of a higher power of their own understanding.
 They founded Alcoholics Anonymous (A.A.) on the basis of 12 simple but difficult steps:

 Autonomous meetings